XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Details

-Credit/debit card, bank transfer, Apple Pay/Google Pay; no stablecoin or crypto funding
+Debit/credit card, bank transfer, Apple Pay/Google Pay

 Minimum required deposit